-Allison Winters, the owner and director of SpeechAbility LLC, will personally see to your child's therapy needs.
-After earning a B.S. in Speech-Language Disorders from Truman State University in 1995 and a Masters degree from Alabama A & M University in 1996, she became a certified speech-language pathologist.
-She continues her membership with the American Speech-Language-Hearing Association (ASHA), the national professional credentialing association.
+Allison Winters is the owner and director of SpeechAbility LLC and is currently the President of the Kansas-Missouri Branch of the International Dyslexia Association.
+After earning a B.S. in Speech-Language Disorders from Truman State University in 1995 and a Masters in Education degree from Alabama A & M University in 1996, she became a certified speech-language pathologist and has also gained certification in structured literacy through the International Dyslexia Association.
+She specializes in the diagnosis and treatment of dyslexia and other literacy disorders as well as speech-language disorders.
 SpeechAbility LLC is located in Johnson County, KS.

-Memberships include the American Speech Hearing Association, the American Academy of Private Practice in Speech-Language Pathology & Audiology, and The International Dyslexia Association.
+Memberships include the International Dyslexia Association, The Reading League, American Speech Hearing Association, the Kansas State Speech-Language and Hearing Association, and the American Academy of Private Practice in Speech-Language Pathology & Audiology.

 What She Does

 Allison is an experienced therapy provider for pediatric literacy development including dyslexia and reading comprehension disorders.
 Allison's passion is in helping children gain back their self-confidence when communicating, reading, and writing.
 Click here for complete resume.